FlowTech-Lab/Grenoble-Roller-Project/docs/Rspec.md

   validations
     is valid with default attributes
     requires a status
-    enforces uniqueness of user scoped to event (FAILED - 1) associations
+    enforces uniqueness of user scoped to event associations
     accepts an optional payment
     counter cache